hewitson-j/hewitson-j/README.md

 I'm Jake Hewitson and I'm a frontend engineer!
 I'm a graduate from Western Governors University and am excited to begin working as a professional software engineer.

-- 💻 I have worked as a freelancer for several different organizations, such as Leaps and Bounds Preschool, the author of the Mine Grinder series, the Church of Jesus Christ of Latter-Day Saints and more!
+- 💻 I am working part time as a freelancer for several different organizations, such as Leaps and Bounds Preschool, the author of the Mine Grinder series, the Church of Jesus Christ of Latter-Day Saints and more!
 - 🧑‍💼 I have recently accepted an internship with <a href='http://www.familysearch.org' target="_blank">FamilySearch</a> and am working on building my skills to become the best frontend developer possible.
 - 🔭 I’m currently working on a small social media platform.
 Authenticated users will be able to log in and create and comment on posts as well as upload other media such as photos and videos.
 - 🌐 My stack is primarily frontend technologies like React.js, TypeScript, Javascript, and HTML/CSS.
 I also use SQL (Postgres and MySQL) in my projects.
 Even though I don't frequently work with them, I also have experience with Python, Java, and C++.